-- Reframe your thoughts with the help of a M.O.P.-friendly counselor with expertise in cognitive behavioral therapy.
-Make sure the therapist fully understands that enuresis and encopresis are medical not psychological or behavioral - conditions. - Read (or re-read) Bedwetting and Accidents Aren't Your Fault with your child.
-The book emphasizes that millions of children worldwide struggle with enuresis and encopresis.
-Your child is by no means alone!

-• Join one of our private Facebook support groups (based on the child's age).
+- Reframe your thoughts with the help of a M.O.P.-friendly counselor.
+Make sure the therapist fully understands that enuresis and encopresis are medical - not psychological or behavioral - conditions. - Read Bedwetting and Accidents Aren't Your Fault and/or Emma and the E Club with your child.
+Both books emphasize that millions of children worldwide struggle with enuresis and encopresis.
+Your child is by no means alone! - Join one of our private Facebook support groups (based on the child's age).
 Members express gratitude for the empathy and guidance they receive from other parents in the same boat.

-- Remind yourself and your child that accidents are never a child's fault! - Back off from reminders to use the toilet.
+Remind yourself and your child that accidents are never a child's fault!